mstksg/inCode/copy/entries/machines-3.md

 <div class="note">
 **Aside**

-If we look closely at the instances we wrote, we might notice that for some of them, `Monad` is a bit overkill.
+If you look at the instances we wrote out, you might see that for some of them, `Monad` is a bit overkill.
 For example, for the `Functor` instance,

 ~~~haskell